Booking Engine Guide

 Creating a reservation group

-The first step of the entire workflow is to create a reservation group via the API, using .
+The first step of the entire workflow is to create a reservation group via the API, using Create reservation group.
 The response contains a field PaymentRequestId which we will use for a redirect to an application that can handle the payment.
 The payment gateway supports an optional query parameter returnUrl which will be used to return the user into your booking engine after successful payment or in case the user decides to abandon the flow.
 The returnUrl value should be a Base64-encoded absolute URL, e.g. in JavaScript via the btoa function.
-After the user returns to your booking engine, you can verify the state of the payment request by calling with Extent for PaymentRequests and optionally for Payments which you want to validate.
-Validation should be done mainly on the and optionally .
+After the user returns to your booking engine, you can verify the state of the payment request by calling Get reservation group with Extent for PaymentRequests and optionally for Payments which you want to validate.
+Validation should be done mainly on the Payment request state and optionally Payment state.

 Step by step workflow